catonetworks/terraform-cato-vsocket-azure-ha-vnet/README.md

 Terraform module which creates a VNET in Azure, required subnets, network interfaces, security groups, route tables, an Azure Socket HA Site in the Cato Management Application (CMA), and deploys a primary and secondary virtual socket VM instance in Azure and configures them as HA.

 ## NOTE
+- This module will look up the Cato Site Location information based on the Location of Azure specified.
+If you would like to override this behavior, please leverage the below for help finding the correct values.
 - For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).